kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

       ![](../Images/Sc-900lab01-04.jpg)

-9. From the bottom of the page, select the **Create** button.
+9. From the bottom of the page, select the **Review + create** button.

-10. Verify the user appears on the user list (names are listed in alphabetical order).Kindly refresh the screen if the newly created user is not visible.
+10. Navigate back to **Azure active dircotry** user blade and verify the user appears on the user list (names are listed in alphabetical order).Kindly refresh the screen if the newly created user is not visible.

-11. From the user list select the user you just created, **Sara Perez**.
-The profile page opens.
+11. From the user list select the user you just created, **Sara Perez**, the profile page opens.

      ![](../Images/SC-900-13x.png)